 Divorce is an emotional, tumultuous time, even in the best situations.
-It can lead to despair and depression.
+It often leads to despair and depression.
 After divorce, people often engage in a variety of unhealthy, potentially risky behaviors.
-Alcohol abuse frequently plays into this.
+Alcohol abuse, unfortunately, frequently plays into this.

 Increased drinking has long been associated with ending marriages.
 In many cases, alcohol abuse has been cited as a cause of divorce.
 However, a new study published in the American Journal of Psychiatry draws a distinct link between divorce and an elevated risk for Alcohol Use Disorder (AUD).

 This is an especially important issue in the current landscape.
 According to many reports, despression and suicide rates have risen during COVID-19.
 As people continue to cope with isolation and added stress, alcohol use has also spiked.
 This increases the risk of abuse and even dependency.

 Related Reading: COVID-19 and Divorce

 According to the National Institute on Alcohol Abuse and Alcoholism, AUD is “a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.”
 It impacts an estimated 16 million people in the United States and must meet the criteria laid out in the Diagnostic and Statistical Manual of Mental Disorders (DSM).